cchitsiang/awesome-stars/topics.md

 ## ai

+- [Stability-AI/StableSwarmUI](https://github.com/Stability-AI/StableSwarmUI) - StableSwarmUI, A Modular Stable Diffusion Web-User-Interface, with an emphasis on making powertools easily accessible, high performance, and extensibility.
 - [HyperMink/inferenceable](https://github.com/HyperMink/inferenceable) - Scalable AI Inference Server for CPU and GPU with Node.js | Utilizes llama.cpp and parts of llamafile C/C++ core under the hood.
 - [henomis/lingoose](https://github.com/henomis/lingoose) - 🪿 LinGoose is a Go framework for building awesome AI/LLM applications.
 - [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
 Get answers to your questions, whether they be online or in your own notes.
 Use online AI models (e.g gpt4) or private, local LLMs (e.g llama3).
 Self-host locally or use our clou